melect/PaperCraft-with-Gyro/README.md

-# PaperCraft
+# PaperCraft with Gyro Support

-This is the public repository for [PaperCraft](https://play.google.com/store/apps/details?id=cordproject.lol.papercraft), a Material Design inspired space shooter for your Android Wear watch.
+This is a fork of the the public repository for [PaperCraft](https://play.google.com/store/apps/details?id=cordproject.lol.papercraft), a Material Design inspired space shooter for your Android Wear watch.
 Now officially an Android Experiment :)

 ##Overview